-The Body in School: A Forgotten Dimension
+The Body at School: A Forgotten Dimension

 In late November 2020, the Ministry of National Education launched the “30 Minutes of Daily Physical Activity at School” initiative to combat sedentary lifestyles among children.
 This was already a significant problem before the COVID-19 pandemic, and widespread lockdowns have made it even more acute, as initial scientific studies have shown.